RichardDooling/ArtBizLaw/Trademark/Trademark.md

 (collectively, the "LVM Marks"), are famous, distinctive, and incontestable.&hellip;

-Louis Vuitton has invested millions of dollars and decades of time and effort to create a global recognition that causes consumers to associate the LVM Marks with high-quality, luxury goods emanating exclusively from Louis Vuitton.&hellip;

 Warner Bros. is one of the oldest and most respected producers of motion pictures and television shows in the country and the world.
 In the summer of 2011,